Passau–Hauzenberg railway: The Erlau–Obernzell–Wegscheid railway

 The Erlau–Obernzell railway ran picturesquely along the Danube until it swung away into the mountains towards Wegscheid at Obernzell (300 m above NN) over the viaduct (demolished in 1982).
-From there it entered the rack railway section between 5.67 and 9.48 km from the start, running uphill to Untergriesbach (542,7m above NN), on through curves with radii as little as 200 m, and on inclines of up to 25 promille on the adhesion section to Withterwasser (535,0 m ü.
+From there it entered the rack railway section between 5.67 and 9.48 km from the start, running uphill to Untergriesbach (542,7m above NN), on through curves with radii as little as 200 m, and on inclines of up to 25 per mille on the adhesion section to Withterwasser (535,0 m ü.
 NN) in order to overcome the height difference.
-Next came another rack section (70 promille) from 17.29 to 19.67 km before it reached Wegscheid (574,2 m above NN).
+Next came another rack section (70 per mille) from 17.29 to 19.67 km before it reached Wegscheid (574,2 m above NN).
 For this railway, special steam locomotives were built, even during the planning and construction stages, by the firm of Krauss in Munich.
 These were Class PtzL 3/4 locomotives, passenger tank engines with a rack railway system, three of the four axles being driven, with the works numbers 4101–4003, 8033.
 Later they were taken over by the Deutsche Reichsbahn and operated as numbers 97 101 to 104 from Bw Passau.
 The first loco was delivered in 1912, two more quickly followed but the fourth was not supplied until 1923.
 The running speed on adhesion sections of the line was just 30 km/h, and on the rack railway sections 12 km/h.

 With construction of the B 388 federal highway and the introduction of buses and lorries the retention of the railway was contested.
 Attempts were made to utilise the lines capacity better, in 1951 using Büssing road-rail buses (Schi-Stra-Bus) and in 1957 using the rack railway variant of the Uerdingen railbus, the VT97 901–903 (later Class 798 with rack drive).
 However, in 1960, the DB placed buses in parallel working and made plans for the line's closure.
 These might possibly have been rejected, however the line became impassable as the result of a rockfall on 28 January 1965 and it was dismantled in 1975.